richardbogad/infinitra/README.md

 Introduction
 ------------

 During an unexpected alien abduction, I managed to acquire a data device containing a game from Earth in 2124.
 After accessing and converting part of the code to C#, I've made it available to you, though some calculations are disabled due to the advanced hardware of the future.
-While gameplay is not yet implemented, you're free to explore this fascinating world.
+While gameplay is still under development, you're free to explore this fascinating world and witness its growth from the very beginning.

+**Important Note:** INFINITRA is in a very early **Alpha state**.
+This is just the beginning of what we hope will become a vibrant, ever-evolving virtual universe.
+Your feedback and support are invaluable as we shape this journey together!

 Features
 --------
 - **Infinite Exploration:** Discover a vast, shared virtual world spanning millions of kilometers.
+- **Multiplayer Exploration:** Join friends and other adventurers in a shared universe.
+Registered users can explore together in real time, creating memories and forging paths through the unknown.
+- **Registered Users:** Choose a unique name and select from a variety of characters to represent your virtual self.
+Your position and progress will be saved, allowing you to continue your adventure anytime.
 - **Flexible Viewing Options:** Experience full VR immersion or choose a traditional 2D monitor setup.
 - **Dynamic Universe:** Regular updates bring new content and adventures, ensuring the world evolves continuously.